rom-melnyk/audio-gfx/README.md

 ## How to run the application:
 1. Run `npm install`.
-1. Before you start, create the folder `audio` and place an audio file there.
+1. Create the folder `audio` and place one or more audio files there.
 1. Update `app/config.json` in proper way (especially the `urls` array).

 ---